Talkdesk/api/integrations/contact-synchronization/README.md

 * __Initial Sync:__ The first time the contact synchronization runs for a given account, no `synchronization_checkpoint` is sent as a field within "meta", meaning that this is a full retrieval of every contact in the external service.

 * __Incremental Sync:__ When a contact sync has been made, the bridge can set a `synchronization_checkpoint` in the response so that the next time the bridge is asked to sync contacts it will only retrieve the ones that changed after the checkpoint.
-Talkdesk will use the `synchornization_checkpoint` "meta" field for that purpose.
+Talkdesk will use the `synchornization_checkpoint` field within "meta" for that purpose.

 * __Next Page:__ For the previous cases, when adapting external services that return contacts in pages, the bridge can signal Talkdesk that the returned contacts are partial by setting `next_offset` in the response.
-If this is the case, Talkdesk will make a new request for every next page by setting the `offset` "meta" field, until all contacts are retrieved, thus no `next_offset` being returned.
+If this is the case, Talkdesk will make a new request for every next page by setting the `offset` field within "meta", until all contacts are retrieved, thus no `next_offset` being returned.

 ## Request